RobertMenke/Tooltip-js/readme.md

 Many tooltip libraries in an effort to be simple assume static positioning and have no sense of the container they get appended to (often the document's body).

-I wanted to build a tooltip class that could handle relative and absolute positioned containers, could scroll with its container, could be used as a general-purpose positioning mechanism, and was dead-simple to use.
+I wanted to build a tooltip class that had NO DEPENDENCIES, could handle relative and absolute positioned containers, could scroll with its container, could be used as a general-purpose positioning mechanism, and was dead-simple to use.